bitflate/bitflate.github.io/_posts/2020-07-17-hybrid-coins.markdown

 author: doph
 ---

 *Bitflate is a cryptocurrency with constant inflation of 7% per year.
-Its goal is to be a Medium of Exchange.*
+Its goal is to unlock the Medium of Exchange use case.*

 Bitflate is an inflationary cryptocurrency.
 Its inflation rate is 7% per year.
 People are often critical of this inflation rate.
 It is too high.
 It will make Bitflate coins worthless.
 The rate of 7% is intentional.
 Bitflate is not designed to be a Store of Value (SoV).
-Its goal is to be a Medium of Exchange.
+Its goal is to unlock the Medium of Exchange use case.
 If we chose a low inflation rate (e.g. 1%), Bitflate supply will behave more like an SoV.
 It will have no place in the market.
 Bitcoin has already occupied the SoV use case.
 There is a nice feature of 7%: supply doubles every 10 years.
 Therefore, having a moderately high inflation rate, like 7%, is a clear differentiator.

 Intellectuals, like [Milton Friedman](https://en.wikipedia.org/wiki/Friedman%27s_k-percent_rule) and [John Nash](https://www.jstor.org/stable/1061553?seq=1), had discussed a constant inflation rate for money [1] [2].
 The problem is how we would know the right inflation rate.
 The US Federal Reserve sets its inflation target at 2% [3].
 Gold supply inflates around 1.5% [4].